ancu6230/dharpa/_posts/2020-03-21-a-second-post.markdown

 date:   2020-03-21 12:37:30 +0100
 excerpt_separator: <!--more-->
 ---
-This is the first post on the Dharpa Project's webpage.
+This is the second post on the Dharpa Project's webpage.

 <!--more-->
  Stuff under the excerpt